ALX99/Arch-AI/README.md

 ## TODO

-+ pariton size selection
++ partiton size selection
 + keymap check
-+ copy script to /mnt instead of running all commands through chroot
++ ~~copy script to /mnt instead of running all commands through chroot~~
-+ DE and WM installation
++ DE and WM installation + xorg setup

 ## Not working